hermeznetwork/hermez-docs/mkdocs/docs/Hermez_2.0/Overview.md

 Our earlier version, Hermez 1.0, is based on the Proof of Donation(PoD) consensus mechanism.
 This model decides who would be the next batch creator.
 PoD is a decentralised auction that is conducted automatically and the participants (coordinators) bid a number of tokens so that they have the chance to create the next batch.

-However, for the implementation of the current 2.0, PoD needed to be replaced with a much simpler Proof of Effieciency(PoE) model.
-Let us see why PoE is preferrable to PoD
+However, for the implementation of the current 2.0, PoD needed to be replaced with a much simpler Proof of Efficiency (PoE) model.
+Let us see why PoE is preferable to PoD.

 #### Why is PoD not the Best Option?

-The PoD model fell out of our favour for the reasons listed below:
+The PoD model fell out of our preferable options for the reasons listed below:

 - The PoD, being an auction model, has proved to be quite complex for both the coordinators and the validators.
 Besides, it has also proven to be less viable economically.
 More so considering that not every competing validator gets rewarded but only the most effective.
 - This consensus mechanism is vulnerable to attacks, especially during the bootstrapping phases.
 At any given point in time, the network is controlled by a permissionless participant.
 This raises the risk for the network to suffer service level delays should such a third party turn malicious or experience operational issues.